Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Experiments

 \subsection{Results}

 To demonstrate the effectiveness of the proposed training scheme, we report prediction accuracy, sensitivity, and FPR over all patients listed in Table \ref{tab:patient} of all methods trained with and without the proposed training scheme in Table \ref{tab:result}.
-We refer to training without our proposed training scheme as the naive training scheme.
-The column of metrics indicating the performance of applying our proposed methods is colored in blue.
-For each method, the better average performance between naive and our training scheme is marked in bold.
+We refer to training without our proposed training scheme as the regular training scheme.
+For each method, the better average performance between regular and our training scheme is marked in bold.
 As can be seen, our training scheme consistently improves the performance of all baseline methods on all patients, illustrating the effectiveness of the proposed training scheme.
-Specifically, for patients with relatively poor prediction performance under a naive training scheme such as chb14, our training scheme improves the performance of EEGNet by 14.208\% in terms of prediction accuracy and 24.719\% in sensitivity.
+Specifically, for patients with relatively poor prediction performance under a regular training scheme such as chb14, our training scheme improves the performance of End-to-End approach by 13.2\% in terms of prediction accuracy and 53\% in sensitivity.
 This suggests that by learning knowledge from other subjects, we can improve the prediction performance by a large margin.
 Since Even for patients with already relatively high prediction performance such as chb01, our training scheme still brings about improvement, although incremental.
-In summary, our training scheme yields an average improvement of 3.373\% and 2.332\% in accuracy and sensitivity, respectively.
-Moreover, our training scheme reduces the FPR by an average value of 0.044/h.
+In summary, our training scheme yields an average improvement of 3.8\% and 3.5\% in accuracy and sensitivity, respectively.
+Moreover, our training scheme reduces the FPR by an average value of 0.05/h.
+We compare the performance of our proposed training scheme over fine-tuning based methods by reporting the average value of all metrics over all patients under the leave-one-out strategy in Table \ref{tab:performace_comparison}.
+As can be seen, fine-tuning with learning rate reduction and early stopping yield similar performance as the regular training scheme.
+However, applying interleaving data brings a negative impact on the prediction performance.
+We observe that the loss fluctuates drastically during the training of interleaving data, and we hypothesize that this is caused by the distribution difference among different patient's data.
+Our proposed training scheme outperforms naive fine-tuning methods by a large margin.